Why you should optimize your ITSM ordering process

 Customer satisfaction comes first in ITSM ordering processes.
-The primary goal of an optimised ordering process is to guarantee your customers a pleasant shopping experience.
+The primary goal of an optimized ordering process is to guarantee your customers a pleasant shopping experience.
 However, it is just as important to use automation to simplify and shorten your internal work processes.
 The most important factors are: Comprehensibility, transparency and speed.

 Step 1: Informing